zeroxoneafour/polonium/docs/usage.md

 ### Setting preservation

 Installing and enabling the optional [Polonium Setting Saver Daemon](https://github.com/zeroxoneafour/dbus-saver) will allow you to preserve settings across KWin restarts on a per-desktop basis.
 Note that changes to default settings will not apply if custom settings are set for the desktop already.
-To remove custom settings, you can use the "Remove custom settings and close" button on the settings popup or you can remove `$XDG_CONFIG_HOME/SettingSaver/settings.txt` and logout to remove all custom settings. `$XDG_CONFIG_HOME` by default is `~/.config`.
+To remove custom settings on a specific desktop, you can use the "Remove custom settings and close" button on the settings popup.

+To remove all settings and reset all desktops to the default settings, stop the systemd user service and then delete `$XDG_CONFIG_HOME/SettingSaver/settings.txt`. `$XDG_CONFIG_HOME` by default is `~/.config`.

 ## Getting a log